Safe Places

 £0.00 GBP

+This safe was chosen from my stock and the customer wanted a classic simple clean design.
 What a lovely looking solid safe.
-This is a larger size at 610mm, these are well built with big chunky hinges.
+This is a larger size at 610mm, these J.Port safes are well built with big chunky hinges.
 This one has a nice door frame and detailed brass plaque and handle.
+Classic Black & Green pearl on the outside with a Mustard suede interior.

 History: John Port of Manchester was a notable safe maker active in the 19th century, with records of his work extending back to at least 1840.
 His safes were highly regarded for their fire-resistant qualities and were constructed using hand-formed steel, which contributed to both their security and durability.